Brexit information for British citizens and their families

 The transitional period expired on 31 December 2020.
-Currently, British citizens and their family members designated in article 10 of the Withdrawal Agreement - those who exercised their right to reside in a Member State before the end of the transitional period, and continue to do so - are not required to pay application and tuition fees.
+Currently, British citizens and their family members designated in article 10 of the Withdrawal Agreement - those who exercised their right to reside in Sweden before the end of the transitional period, and continue to do so - are not required to pay application and tuition fees.

 British citizens not covered by the Withdrawal Agreement - or any other fee exemptions - are required to pay both application and tuition fees starting 1 January 2021.